rsprouse/feeling-responsive/pages/pages-root-folder/funding.md

 ### CLA Community Research Grant

-<b>Deadline</b>: May 1, 2025 and following<br>
+<b>Deadline</b>: September 15, 2025 and following<br>
 <b>Award</b>: $1,500 per person (up to 2) or $4,000 per group (3 or more)

 Indigenous community members and associates from any region of North, Central, or South America are encouraged to apply for a CLA Community Research Grant to visit the California Language Archive (and possibly also the <a href="https://www.lib.berkeley.edu/visit/bancroft">Bancroft Library</a>) to consult linguistic archival materials.
 Grants are intended to cover the full costs of travel (airfare and/or gas), lodgings (4 nights), and meals for groups (usually 3-4 people) that will spend three days in the CLA.
 Individuals are also welcome to apply.
 Research visits will begin in the fall of 2025.

 To apply, email a proposal to <b>scoil-ling@berkeley.edu</b> with separate sections addressing all of the following prompts (two-page, single-spaced maximum).
-Proposals will be evaluated after the May 1 deadline, with notice sent by May 20.
-Proposals submitted after May 1 will be evaluated and possibly accepted if funding remains.
+Proposals will be evaluated after the September 15 deadline, with notice sent by September 26.
+Proposals submitted after September 15 will be evaluated and possibly accepted if funding remains.
 Please do not hesitate to reach out to the same email address or call 510-642-8891 with questions (for example, about group size) in advance of the deadline.

 <ul>
 <li>List the name(s) of the member(s) of your research group, the name(s) of the language(s) of interest, and a range of dates for your visit.</li>